bentoml/BentoML/README.md

 using BentoML to turn a trained sklearn model into a containerized REST API server, and then deploy it to AWS Lambda.

-If you plan to use BentoML for production workloads or wants to contribute, be sure to join our Slack channel and hear about our latest development updates:
+If you plan to use BentoML for production workloads or want to contribute, be sure to join our Slack channel and hear about our latest development updates:
 [![join BentoML Slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg)